The Real Estate Cycle & Commercial Real Estate Investing

 Successful real estate investing during the recovery phase hinges on identifying opportunistic projects close to the trough of the cycle.
 These opportunities do not occur uniformly across markets and subasset classes: different markets will be impacted to varying degrees by sectoral forces in the economy and will recover at varying times and pace.
 Successful real estate investors will be able to identify pockets of opportunity as the recovery begins, and have the knowhow and capital to see through opportunistic investments that may take four years or longer to realize.

-During this phase, it’s broadly understood that demand for built space is on the rise, and that there is opportunity for new construction.
+During this phase, demand for built space is generally on the rise.
+Thus, there is opportunity for new construction.
 Development investments become much more feasible, provided that the time horizon for completion and sale and/or lease-up aligns with the expected duration of economic expansion.
-This is very difficult to predict, of course, but identifying development deals in more economically and demographically durable markets can help mitigate risk.
+This is difficult to predict.
+Though, identifying development deals in more economically and demographically durable markets can help mitigate risk.

-Value-add investment is often a strong play during this phase, as savvy investors can acquire properties at substantial discounts to replacement value, add value through capital improvements, better management and marketing, and raise rents considerably while capitalizing on increased rental demand.
+Value-add investment is often a strong play during this phase.
+Savvy investors can acquire properties at substantial discounts to replacement value, add value through capital improvements, better management and marketing, and raise rents considerably while capitalizing on increased rental demand.

 Sophisticated investors may seek shelter from the coming storm at this phase.
 Core assets in gateway markets can provide a hedge against a likely recession, particularly if many tenants are locked into long-term leases.
 Multifamily assets in high-demand urban cores may provide safe harbor, as a diverse mix of tenants from a crowded tenant pool can help weather a short recession.